-- K1 Land on Greenfield Drive, 2 dwellings - K2 (3) Land to the Corner of Llewellin Road and Garden Close, 4 dwellings and garages - K3 (5) Site off Victoria Road, 10 dwellings - K4 (8) Old Wesleyan Chapel, Crabtree Lane, 10 dwellings - K5 (9) Field adjacent to Mill Street, 15 dwellings - K6 (12) and K7 (13) Land South of Kington, 100 dwellings
+- K1 (3) Land to the Corner of Llewellin Road and Garden Close, 4 dwellings and garages - K2 (5) Site off Victoria Road,10 dwellings - K3 (8) Old Wesleyan Chapel, Crabtree Lane, 10 dwellings - K4 (9) Field adjacent to Mill Street, 15 dwellings - K5 (12) and K6 (13) Land South of Kington, 100 dwellings

-^{} Figures in brackets are those used in earlier documents and in the attached assessment reports including the AECOM Site Options and Assessment report, 2015.
+\\ Figures in brackets are those used in earlier documents and in the attached assessment reports including the AECOM Site Options and Assessment, 2015.

 - 9.4.6 The Core Strategy, Policy KG1 identifies Kington as one of the five Market Towns in the County to be a main focus for growth to deliver around 200 dwellings by 2031. - 9.4.7 Kington Town's strategic target of around 200 dwellings is based on analyses such as past progress with building rates, local housing requirements, infrastructure, physical characteristics of the town and its capacity to accommodate further housing.
 Core Strategy Policy KG1 directs the target to be delivered through a mix of both market and affordable homes with the affordable homes being delivered in accordance with Policy H1 of the Core Strategy.
-Of these 200 dwellings as at April 2017, 14 have already been built, 26 have been committed leaving a residual housing requirement of around 160 dwellings to be provided in Kington Town during the remaining plan period to 2031.
-The residual requirement of 160 dwellings is being met through the KANP housing allocations which will deliver 140 dwellings, with the windfall opportunities, delivering 26 dwellings based on an estimated windfall rate of 2 a year for the remainder of the Plan period as shown in Table 1 below.
+Of these 200 dwellings as at April 2017, 14 have already been built, 28 have been committed leaving a residual housing requirement of around 158 dwellings to be provided in Kington Town during the remaining plan period to 2031.
+The residual requirement of 160 dwellings is being met through the KANP housing allocations which will deliver 138 dwellings, with the windfall opportunities, delivering 26 dwellings based on an estimated windfall rate of 2 a year for the remainder of the Plan period as shown in Table 1 below.